 - Individualizing Promoting First Relationships for your setting

-Set of illustrated cards with examples of how caregivers can meet, in everyday interactions, the ten social-emotional needs of infants and toddlers.
+A set of illustrated cards with examples of how caregivers can meet, in everyday interactions, the ten social-emotional needs of infants and toddlers.
+Also available in SPANISH.

 This book gives parents and other primary caregivers (child care providers, grandparents, close family and friends) practical information about how to support their young child’s social and emotional growth.
 Learn how your day-to-day interactions with your child directly shape their thoughts and feelings about who they are and what to expect from others.
 This book will help you appreciate how you are already nurturing your child’s development and also give you ideas of what else you might try.